Accommodation in Portugal

 Upon relocating to the Iberian Peninsula, most expats will probably look to rent property in Portugal.
 As it is such a massively popular holiday destination, short-term rentals are extremely easy to come by in Portugal (especially in the coastal areas).
 Long-term rentals are available, but aren't usually advertised nearly as well, so expats should ask around to find the best deals.
 Estate agents can be very helpful in this regard.
 Typically, long-term leases are signed on a one-year basis, and require one month's rent as deposit money.

 The standard of accommodation in Portugal can vary hugely from area to area, and from building to building.
 Newer apartment blocks are modern, well-finished, and structurally sound; while older buildings, although beautifully rustic at times, can often have problems with plumbing and electricity supply, among other things.
-Newer buildings might have air conditioning (which expats moving to Portugal from colder climes will probably appreciate), while central heating is rare and largely unnecessary.
+Newer buildings might have air conditioning (which expats moving to Portugal from colder climates will probably appreciate), while central heating is rare and largely unnecessary.
 Property in Portugal is generally quite spacious – particularly by British and northern European standards.

 Most rental properties in Portugal will come furnished; however, if expats are looking to rent a large house, it might be unfurnished.
 Shipping existing furniture to Portugal is an option, but the costs can run quite high – it will probably end up being more economical for expats to simply buy furniture once they are settled in Portugal.
 There are plenty of reputable furniture stores such as IKEA to be found in the large urban centres in Portugal.

 Home security is not a pressing issue in Portugal, although in highly touristic areas, minor break-ins can sometimes occur.
 Modern apartment blocks in Portugal are usually fitted with electronic access panels, deadlocks and shutters – and for the most part, expats report that they feel safe in their homes, and confident in the security of their possessions.